Universal Security Instruments (NYSEAMERICAN:UUU) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Free Report) in a research note published on Wednesday morning.
+StockNews.com initiated coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Free Report) in a report released on Friday morning.
 The brokerage issued a hold rating on the stock.

-Universal Security Instruments (NYSEAMERICAN:UUU – Get Free Report) last posted its earnings results on Friday, July 14th.
+Universal Security Instruments (NYSEAMERICAN:UUU – Get Free Report) last posted its quarterly earnings data on Friday, July 14th.
 The company reported $0.12 EPS for the quarter.
-The firm had revenue of $5.93 million for the quarter.
 Universal Security Instruments had a negative net margin of 0.53% and a negative return on equity of 2.26%.
+The firm had revenue of $5.93 million during the quarter.

 Institutional Inflows and Outflows